mikeal/mind/README.md

 Beyond both practice and knowledge is wisdom, which is also unseparated.

-Thinking we can obtain what is desired in a form of practice we will forsake wisdom for the sake of "realization."
+Thinking we can obtain what is desired in a form of practice, we forsake wisdom for the sake of "realization."

-Thinking we can obtain wisdom in the form of knowledge we forsake practice that realizes such wisdom.
+Thinking we can obtain wisdom in a form of knowledge, we forsake practice that realizes such wisdom.

 Already understanding all dharmas as originally unseparated, one forsakes nothing.